gatsbyjs/gatsby/docs/blog/2017-10-11-announcing-gatsby-image/index.md

   </Headroom>
 ```

-Having coming from years of building things with Backbone.js and jQuery where implementing a new Backbone/jQuery plugin felt like following a long & intricate cooking recipe, the simplicity of react-headroom was astounding.
+Having coming from years of building things with Backbone.js and jQuery where implementing a new plugin felt like following a long & intricate cooking recipe, the simplicity of react-headroom was astounding.
 That's all you do?
-Import it and "use" it like an HTML element?
+Import it and use it like an HTML element?

 Compare this with the minimum code necessary for the original headroom.js.